Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Metropolitan Math is No Myth

-April 29, 2020 by Sean Parnell in Defending the Electoral College
+April 29, 2020 by Sean Parnell in Electoral College

 In a opinion piece appearing last year at the site Market Watch, George C. Edwards III (a professor of political science at Texas A&M and author of Why the Electoral College is Bad for America) purp…